ooz/blog/2021/towards-online-autonomy/README.md

 * [x] Build static website on `oliz.io` domain, using [`gg.py`](https://oliz.io/ggpy/)
 * [ ] Migrate contacts to KeePass
 * [ ] Find good, local solution for keeping track of birthdays (master data in KeePass)
-* [ ] Add RSS feed generation to ggpy to make it easier for others to subscribe to my content

 Stopped/minimized using:

 * [x] **XING**: Used its "one year pause" mode which recently expired, it spammed me again and I deleted it permanently.
                 Preferring LinkedIn (and considering moving my data out there, too)
 * [x] **GitHub Gists**: Integrated into this blog using [ggpy's](https://oliz.io/ggpy/) new micro-blogging functionality.
-* [ ] **Twitter**: Not using it anymore, but still have content there I want to migrate
 * [ ] **Gmail**: Contacts aren't migrated yet.
 Haven't actively reached out to anyone regarding the email change, yet
 * **Amazon**: In general, I prefer to buy in local or specialized (online) shops.
 Amazon still has the superior customer service and return/refund policy, so I may go with it for uncertain/risky purchases.